‘Oh my, this creamy cauliflower stuff is outrageously good, mummy!!’ were the first words Andrei said after having the first bite.

 I do cook with turmeric quite a bit, just love it.

 I’m not sure the pictures managed to convince you how good this dish is but you definitely must give it a try.
 This delish-dish is definitely a must-have as soon as possible, and allow me to warn you here, it’s soo gooood, it’s unerring good, folks.

 The pictures aren’t that great and I know this, it’s not easy to take a good shot of a dish that contains turmeric on artificial light.
 I have not managed to look into gadgets and lighting yet to deliver better pics but I am pretty sure you have the idea.

 This creamy cauliflower dish is darn yummy, you’ll only see what I mean after the first bite.

-Not difficult at all to make this will make a beautiful family meal which we normally have with polenta or orzo and we love it both ways.
+Not difficult at all to make and it makes a beautiful family meal which we normally have with polenta or over orzo.
+We love it both ways.

 If you are into creamy delicious dishes, here is another beautiful creamy chicken recipe that we absolutely love and I’m sure you’d enjoy very much too.

 Pork medallions can be easily replaced by any chicken cut or even beef.
 It is just a matter of how you cook the meat.
 If using chicken, this needs cooking more thoroughly than pork or the beef.
 If choosing beef, it’s paramount what cut you choose.